EasonQian/easonqian.github.com/README.md

 ### easonqian.github.com

 * This is my github page for scholar use.
 Now constructiing continously...
-* Please feel free to contact me.
+* Please feel free to contact me

 * Eason Qian
 * Southeast University